 ACCOMMODATIONS: We will be staying at standard, comfortable motels during the trip.
 WiFi is available at all our accommodation.

-FOOD: Food on the tour will be U.S. standard.
+FOOD: Food on the tour will be a diverse range of cuisines mostly at casual-dining restaurants, except for the restaurant at our lodging in San Diego which is closer to fine-dining.
+Cuisines might include Mediterranean, Asian, Mexican, and American cuisine.
 WINGS tours are all-inclusive and no refunds can be issued for any missed tour meals.

 Food Allergies / Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.